theupdateframework/python-tuf/tuf/README.md

 ```

 ### Targets ###
-The Update Framework verifies target files by including their length, hash(es),
+TUF verifies target files by including their length, hash(es),
 and filepath in metadata.
 The filepaths are relative to a `targets/` directory
 on the repository.
 A TUF client can download a target file by first updating
 the latest copy of metadata (and thus available targets), verifying that their